-Ground Report: The BJP is opposing a bridge in Kerala citing a ‘divine’ triangle
+Ground report: The BJP is opposing a bridge in Kerala citing a ‘divine’ triangle

 E Sreedharan, popularly known as the Metro man, filed a Public Interest Litigation (PIL) calling for a bridge realignment.
-Sreedharan, also a BJP member, contested that the alignment of the proposed bridge could potentially hurt Hindu sentiments.
+Sreedharan, also a BJP member, contended that the alignment of the proposed bridge could potentially hurt Hindu sentiments.

 Written by: